-The teams in projects and change services are responsible for working with all North Yorkshire County Council services to identify, define and plan changes to deliver service improvements and cashable savings.
+The teams in Digital and Transformation Services are responsible for working with all North Yorkshire County Council services to identify, define and plan changes to deliver service improvements and cashable savings.
 This includes developing innovative approaches to service delivery, innovative use of technology to generate efficiencies; more customer self-service and 'digital by default' services; exploring commercial opportunities to generate income; introducing alternative ways of delivering services and new ways of working.

-Project and change teams work with a range of internal and external stakeholders, including senior managers and staff across the council and partner organisations to ensure the successful delivery of programmes and projects.
+Digital and transformation teams work with a range of internal and external stakeholders, including senior managers and staff across the council and partner organisations to ensure the successful delivery of programmes and projects.

-- Projects and programmes - planning and implementation of projects and programmes, using appropriate methodologies, including PRINCE2 and agile, ensuring that they are delivered on time and within budget - working closely with project sponsors, project boards and senior service area managers.
+Projects and Programmes - planning and implementation of projects and programmes, using appropriate methodologies, including PRINCE2, agile and MSP ensuring that they are delivered on time and within budget - working closely with project sponsors, project boards and senior service area managers.

-There is a strong commitment to ITIL aligned best practice and a focus on continual service improvement to ensure that customers can deliver robust, reliable services.
+There is a strong commitment to Information Technology Infrastructure Library (ITIL) aligned best practice and a focus on continual service improvement to ensure that customers can deliver robust, reliable services.
 The team also works with regional and national partnerships on shared technology infrastructure and services.

 Technology services also implements a range of technical ICT solutions and business improvement projects some of which are complex in nature.

-- Corporate systems - the central support and development of the council’s key line of business applications including adult and children’s social care, education and case management systems.
+Corporate Systems - central support and development of the council’s key line of business applications including adult and children’s social care, education and case management systems.